Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Experiments

 \section{Experiments}

-In this section, we perform both qualitative and quantitative evaluations across three applications: style transfer for real-world images, visual enhancement for real-world images, and style transfer for generated images.
-We compare our method against state-of-the-art (SOTA) tuning-free text-guided style transfer method based on diffusion models, including PnP~\cite{tumanyan2023plug}, P2P~\cite{hertz2022prompt}, and SDEdit~\cite{meng2021sdedit}, across several common style transfer tasks.
+\minor{In this section, we conduct both qualitative and quantitative evaluations of style transfer and visual enhancement tasks.
+These evaluations are performed on both real-world images and images generated from given prompts using the Stable Diffusion model.} We focus our comparisons on SOTA tuning-free text-driven style transfer method based on diffusion models, including FreeDiff~\cite{wu2024freediff}, PnP~\cite{tumanyan2023plug}, P2P~\cite{hertz2022prompt}, and SDEdit~\cite{meng2021sdedit}.
+In addition, we further qualitatively compare our method with other methods that have different experimental settings, including \minor{AdaIN}~\cite{huang2017arbitrary}, AdaAttn~\cite{liu2021adaattn}, Z*~\cite{deng2024z}, DiffStyler~\cite{huang2024diffstyler}, \minor{ClipStyler}~\cite{kwon2022clipstyler}, IP-Adapter~\cite{ye2023ip}, and ControlNet~\cite{zhang2023adding}.
 Finally, we ablate each component of our method and show its effectiveness.

-We evaluate our method using Stable Diffusion v1 architecture~\cite{rombach2022high}.
-Please refer to the Appendix for the implementation details of our method, quantitative evaluation results, and more quantitative results.
+Rows 1-3 of Fig. \ref{fig: exp1} present examples of images applied to three classic photographic effects: HDR, photo-tile-shift, and long-exposure.
+Rows 4-9 of Fig. \ref{fig: exp1} show the results of transfer a single image to various art styles.
+Our method successfully preserves the structure and natural appearance of the image, while enabling effective style transfer.